-Travel Document (Form I-571), which can be used for documentation if it's unexpired.
+- Refugees.
+A stamp reading either "Admitted as a Refugee Pursuant to Section 207 of the Act.
+If you depart the United States you will need prior permission to return.
+Employment Authorized," or "Status changed to refugee pursuant to Section 207 (c) (2) of the Immigration Nationality Act, on .
+Employment Authorized."
+Refugees may also have a Refugee Travel Document (Form I-571), which can be used for documentation if it's unexpired. - Asylees.

-- Asylees.
 A stamp reading "Asylum status granted pursuant to Section 208, INS.
-Valid to \\\\\\.
+Valid to .
 Employment Authorized." - Conditional entrants.
 A stamp indicating that the student has been admitted to the United States as a conditional entrant.
-If the student has an I-94 with conditional-entrant status granted after March 31, 1980, you shouldn't disburse SFA funds because the Immigration and Naturalization Service stopped using this category after that date. - Parolees.
+Because the INS stopped using this category after March 31, 1980, you should not disburse FSA funds if the student has an I-94 with conditional-entrant status granted after that date. - Parolees.
 A stamp indicating that the student has been paroled into the United States for an indefinite period of time for humanitarian reasons.
 The word "indefinite" and/or "humanitarian" will be handwritten into the stamp. - Cuban-Haitian entrants.
 A stamp across the face of the I-94 indicating that the student has been classified as a "Cuban-Haitian Entrant (Status Pending).
 Reviewable January 15, 1981.
 Employment authorized until January 15, 1981."
 Note that a document showing that the holder is a Cuban-Haitian entrant is valid even if the expiration date has passed.

-Each of the documents described above will be stamped in a rust-colored ink.
-It will normally contain a validation indicating the office of issuance and a code that indicates what officer prepared the document.
+The stamps described above will be in a rust-colored ink and will normally contain a validation indicating the office of issuance and a code that indicates which officer prepared the document.
 Examples of codes are "WAS-82" (Washington District Office, Officer Number 82) or "1/13/84 SPO.KD" (Spokane Office, officer's initials KD).

-You must keep in the student's file a copy of the immigration documentation the student submits, along with the Secondary Confirmation results received from the INS.
-Documentation provided as proof of the student's immigration status (such as the I-551 and I-94) may legally be photocopied by the student, as long as the photocopies are made for this lawful purpose.
-The student must understand that he or she is permitted to photocopy an INS document only for lawful purposes such as applying for SFA funds.
-(Document photocopying is generally not permitted even for other purposes.)
+You must keep in the student's file a copy of the immigration documentation the student submits, along with the secondary confirmation results received from the INS.
+Documentation provided as proof of the student's immigration status (such as the I-551 and I-94) may legally be photocopied by the student as long as the photocopies are made for this lawful purpose.
+The student must understand that he is permitted to photocopy an INS document only for lawful purposes such as applying for FSA funds.
+(Document photocopying is generally not permitted for other purposes.)

 You must always examine and copy original documents.
-Sometimes the endorsement (a stamp) does not photocopy well due to the ink color on the original document.
-In this case, you should hand copy the exact endorsement on the photocopy.
+Sometimes the endorsement or stamp does not photocopy well due to the ink color on the original document.
+In this case you should hand copy the exact endorsement on the photocopy.
 Because the endorsement can be placed anywhere on the I-94, the endorsement may be difficult to locate.
 Note that although the endorsement may appear on the student's passport, the endorsement must also be on the I-94.
 INS offices don't have uniform procedures or stamps.
 You should contact the local Immigration and Naturalization office with questions regarding acceptable immigration documentation.